sebastiansauer/pradadata/README.md

 - sociol economic data of all German 2017 electoral districts
 - geomap of German electoral districts 2017
 - toy data set on sex, height, and shoe size
-- online dating plattform experiment 2015
+- online dating platform experiment 2015
-- german sentiment lexicon
+- German sentiment lexicon
+- predictors and score of statistics test

 Notes that some (most) of these data sets were not published by the author of this pacakge.
 The original authors and the respective licences can be found in the desription of each data set.